kanamesasaki/thermocraft/src/content/articles/disk-viewfactor.md

 We describe the disk geometry and relative position with respect to the plate element by parameters $(R, h, \omega)$ as shown in Figure 1.

 ![disk-viewfactor-1](./disk-viewfactor-1.svg)
-_Figure 1: Spheroidal Earth Geometry and Geodetic Coordinate Parameters._
+_Figure 1: Geometrical Configuration of a Disk and a Plate Element for View Factor Evaluation._

-## View Factor Evaluation based on the Area Integrtion
+## View Factor Evaluation based on the Area Integration

-A disk view factgor from a plate element can be derived, by executing the area integration based on the view factor definition.
+A disk view factor from a plate element can be derived, by executing the area integration based on the view factor definition.

 $$
 \begin{align}